crpietschmann/portfolio/_imports/_posts/2010-10-02-silverlight-embed-ironrubydlr-scripting-within-xaml-using-ivalueconverter-and-custom-usercontrol.markdown

 <h3>DLRScriptUserControl – Custom UserControl</h3>

-<p>Just like the value converter above, the DLRScriptUserControl control is really simple.
-It inherits from UserControl to allow you to set the controls Content property to the XAML you want it to display, and implements a Script property that allows you to define the IronRuby script to execute.</p>
+Just like the value converter above, the DLRScriptUserControl control is really simple.
+It inherits from UserControl to allow you to set the controls Content property to the XAML you want it to display, and implements a Script property that allows you to define the IronRuby script to execute.

-<p>When the IronRuby script is executed during the controls Loaded event, the control passes IronRuby a global variable named ‘Ctrl’ that contains a reference to the DLRScriptUserControl object itself.
-Like the XAML example above, this allows you to execute any code you want against the control once it is Loaded.</p>
+When the IronRuby script is executed during the controls Loaded event, the control passes IronRuby a global variable named ‘Ctrl’ that contains a reference to the DLRScriptUserControl object itself.
+Like the XAML example above, this allows you to execute any code you want against the control once it is Loaded.

 <pre class="csharpcode"><span class="kwrd">using</span> System.Windows;
 <span class="kwrd">using</span> System.Windows.Controls;